 Many of our key teaching and learning policies are underpinned by research that we do as a staff team, reading key literature and assessing the impact of what we do.
 We think it is vitally important to keep abreast of new initiatives and current thinking while questioning and challenging change to always provide the very best for the pupils in our care.

 Often our school may participate in research projects to help answer key questions regarding impact of approach.

-Currently our school is participating in the Keycolab European Project, a major action research project.
+For the last two years our school has been participating in the Keycolab European Project, a major action research project.
 This brings together teachers working with young children in Belgium, Finland , Romania ,Spain and the UK.
 The work focuses on children learning the agreed European educational competences which are, of course, equivalent to our own national curriculum.
 The research is led by the National Association for Primary Education and we are both proud and pleased that our school was selected to be one of a group of six Oxfordshire schools to be involved and to represent the UK in the work.

 Selection was based on the school’s expertise in generating learning through educational visits to places of interest.
 Taking children out of school to be stimulated by new experiences which can build and reinforce learning back in the classroom has always been an integral part of our teaching and it is this approach which is the distinctive contribution which the UK is making to the project.
 Our partners across mainland Europe have welcomed the evidence that teachers guiding learning outside the children’s schools can bring undoubted success.
 All children gain from the challenge of real life and there are some whose interest is so prompted by their experience out of school that they begin to realise previously hidden potential.